Jaeyo/personal-archive/docs/how-do-i-use-it.md

 ![](./how-do-i-use-it-06.gif)

 7. Now, the paragraph I just wrote have been added to my existing note.

-   You can change the order of the paragraph according to their importance.
+   change the order of the paragraph according to their importance.

 ![](./how-do-i-use-it-07.gif)